SAP-samples/fiori-tools-samples/sample-fiori-gen-ext/Deploy_extension.md

         ]
 }
 ```
+Note: To auto-select the extension for all new dev spaces please use the property `autoSelectExtensions: ["ext-sap-ux-stage/testing-sample-gen-ext"]`

 4. Deploy the WEX (SAP Business Application Studio Extension Management tool) config file using the command: `wex deploy --verbose -f <wex_config_filename>.json`.